techidaily/site-games-able/source/_posts/harmonic-heroes-mobile-apps-for-music-trivia-greatness.md

  You can also go head-to-head with real people and flex your music trivia skills with players from all over the world.

  The downside to this, however, is that you need an internet connection to play and enjoy Songpop Classic.
-This probably won't be a problem if you're playing at home, but you might have to look for another[mobile game to play when you have no internet or data](https://www.makeuseof.com/tag/fun-mobile-games-no-data-wi-fi/) , if you're on public transport or away from an internet connection.
+This probably won't be a problem if you're playing at home, but you might have to look for another [mobile game to play when you have no internet or data](https://www.makeuseof.com/tag/fun-mobile-games-no-data-wi-fi/) , if you're on public transport or away from an internet connection.

-**Download:** Songpop Classic - Music Trivia for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU43416/https://play.google.com/store/apps/details?id=air.com.freshplanet.games.SongPop2&hl=en&gl=US) |[iOS](https://apps.apple.com/us/app/songpop-classic-music-trivia/id975364678) (Free, in-app purchases available)
+**Download:** Songpop Classic - Music Trivia for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU43416/https://play.google.com/store/apps/details?id=air.com.freshplanet.games.SongPop2&hl=en&gl=US) |[iOS](https://apps.apple.com/us/app/songpop-classic-music-trivia/id975364678) (Free, in-app purchases available)

  These great music trivia games for Android and iOS are tons of fun and challenging at the same time.
 You'll enjoy seeing how well you really know your favorite genres and artists.

- If you like other types of trivia challenges, check out our list of[free trivia apps for movie and TV buffs](https://www.makeuseof.com/best-movie-trivia-apps/) .
+ If you like other types of trivia challenges, check out our list of [free trivia apps for movie and TV buffs](https://www.makeuseof.com/best-movie-trivia-apps/) .

 <ins class="adsbygoogle"